-Sesbania Grandiflora is one of the best sources of Vitamin A, Calcium, and Phosphorus when it comes to green leafy vegetables.
-It finds its mention in Ayurvedic texts as a dietary measure to boost bone health and immunity.
+When it comes to nutritional value of green leafy vegetables, Agathi Keerai or Sesbania Grandiflora stands among the top few.
+Agathi Keerai is one of the best sources of Vitamin A, Calcium, and Phosphorus.
+It even finds its mention in Ayurvedic texts as a dietary measure to boost bone health and immunity.

 Almost all parts of the Sesbania Grandiflora are used for traditional medical use such as dysentry, thrombosis, diarrhea, microbial infections, and inflammatory diseases.
 Young flowers, pods, leaves, and seeds of Sesbania Grandiflora are edible and used in several cuisines for their nutritional value.